Introduction to AHOS

 Today, with the blessing of Metropolitan Joseph (Al-Zehlaoui), AHOS offers three graduate theological programs, and contributes significantly to the Doctor of Ministry (D.Min.)
 Program (Eastern Christian Focus) of Pittsburgh Theological Seminary (PTS).*

 The three AHOS graduate theological programs are:

-- The Masters of Theology (MTh) in Applied Orthodox Theology
+- The Master of Theology (MTh) in Applied Orthodox Theology

-- The Masters of Theology (MTh) in Pastoral Counseling
+- The Master of Theology (MTh) in Pastoral Care & Counseling

 - The Doctorate in Philosophy (PhD) in Orthodox Studies

 * Since 1998, faculty from AHOS have been contributing significantly to the D.Min.
 Program, Eastern Christian Focus, of Pittsburgh Theological Seminary (PTS), which has not only provided AHOS faculty the opportunity of interacting with the faculty of a prominent local peer institution, but has also utilized the splendid resources of AHOS (namely, its library, teaching areas, technology and accommodations), which have undergone evaluation and approval by the Association of Theological Schools in the United States of America and Canada (ATS).
-And like the M.Th. in Applied Orthodox Theology, the PTS D.Min.
-Program, Eastern Christian Focus, continues to attract both domestic and international students.
+And, like the M.Th. in Applied Orthodox Theology, the PTS D.Min.
+Program with Eastern Christian Focus continues to attract both domestic and international students.